Chieze-Franklin/Bolt.js-Book/roles-api.md

 ---

-## DELETE: \/api\/users
+## DELETE: \/api\/roles

-Deletes an array of users matching the specified criteria.
+Deletes an array of roles matching the specified criteria.

 You specify search criteria in the URL query portion.
-For instance, to delete all users who have visited \(logged into\) the service 7 times:
+For instance, to delete all roles with administrative privileges :

-`localhost:400/api/users?visits=7`
+`localhost:400/api/roles?isAdmin=true`

 ### response

-If there is no error during the processing of the request, the `body` field of the response should hold an array of user objects.
+If there is no error during the processing of the request, the `body` field of the response should hold an array of role objects.

 ### security